rrrnld/scoring/PartII/chapter_5.md

     // h) or simply this way:
     sum({arg i; i.postln;}!5);

-Above we created a Saw wave which contains harmonics up to the [Nyquist rate] (http://en.wikipedia.org/wiki/Nyquist_rate), which is half of the sample rate SuperCollider is running.
+Above we created a Saw wave which contains harmonics up to the [Nyquist rate](http://en.wikipedia.org/wiki/Nyquist_rate), which is half of the sample rate SuperCollider is running.
 The Saw UGen is "band-limited" which means that it does not alias and mirror back into the audible range.
 (Compare with LFSaw which will alias - you can both hear and see the harmonics mirror back into the audio range).

     {Saw.ar(MouseX.kr(100, 1000))}.freqscope
     {LFSaw.ar(MouseX.kr(100, 1000))}.freqscope